 Book Review of Olive, Again by Elizabeth Strout

 How do I love Olive Kitteridge?
 Let me count the ways …

-Olive Kitteridge is the quintessential curmudgeon in gloomy Maine, in the Pulitzer Prize-winning book of the same nice.
+Olive Kitteridge is the quintessential curmudgeon in gloomy Maine, in the Pulitzer Prize-winning character-driven book of the same name.
 At the same time as being a grump, she teaches the reader lessons about life, love, forgiveness, loneliness, regret, motherhood and so many other major topics.
 In so many ways, Olive is all of us.

 While she can feel very fussy at first, she grows on you, and once you “get” Olive, it’s hard not to get engrossed in her world, which feels like “still life” art — a rumination on the ordinary that is extraordinary.
 Strout so subtly captures real moments of life through the unforgettable character of Olive Kitteridge.